HaoLi12345/PRISM/README.md

 # PRISM
 PRISM: A Promptable and Robust Interactive Segmentation Model with Visual Prompts

+**What is PRISM?**

+PRISM a robust model/method for interactive segmentation in medical imaging.
+We strive for human-level performance, as a human-in-loop interactive segmentation model with prompts should gradually refine its outcomes until they closely match inter-rater variability.

 ## News

 This repository is under construction